 And last but not least – old temple served as the headquarters of the famous Knights Templar, who got their name thanks to this location.

 Al-Aqsa Mosque stands on Temple Mount – a place which in many respects is a true "navel of the world".

 Temple Mount is a limestone hill, which for many millenia has served as a religious site for several major religions, including Judaism, Islam, Christianity and Roman paganism – but most likely also for more ancient, forgotten religions (e.g. Jebusite religion).
 People have built here many temples and the hill is criscrossed with underground passages.
 This is a place with many riddles of history which may never be solved.

 Jewish Temples and Christian church

 The legendary First (Solomon’s) Temple was built by Israelites on Temple Mount around the 10th century BC.
 It was demolished by Babylonians in 587 BC.

 Jews had an opportunity to build their next temple – the Second Temple – around 516 BC.
 It was built in the site of the First Temple and experienced major rebuilding by Herod the Great around 20 – 19 BC, when the whole Temple Mount was reshaped and ultramodern infrastructure (by the standards of those times) was developed around it.
-In fact Al-Aqsa Mosque stands on artificial platform with underground premises under it (Solomon’s Stables).
+In fact, Al-Aqsa Mosque stands on an artificial platform with underground premises under it (Solomon’s Stables).

 The Second Temple with Royal Stoa was also destroyed – it was leveled by Romans during the oppression of Jewish revolt in 70 AD.

-After 530 AD here was built Byzantine Church of of Our Lady, which was destroyed by Arabs in the early 7th century AD.
+After 530 AD here was built Byzantine Church of Our Lady, which was destroyed by Arabs in the early 7th century AD.

 First Al-Aqsa Mosque

 Arabs conquered Jerusalem in 638 AD.
-Soon in the southern part of the Temple Mount was built a simple mosque – predecessor of the current mosque.
+Soon in the southern part of the Temple Mount was built a simple mosque – a predecessor of the current mosque.